Before You Apply

-Electronic submission of your application materials will expedite the review of your application and help you avoid delays.
+Electronic submission of the application materials will expedite the review of an application and help avoid delays.
 Completed applications are reviewed by an admissions committee in each graduate degree program.
-The recommendations of the committees are submitted to the Dean of the Graduate School, who will make the final admission decision.
+The recommendations of the committees are then submitted to the Dean of the Graduate School, who makes the final admission decision.
 Students seeking to complete graduate work at the University of Maryland for degree purposes must be formally admitted to the Graduate School by the Dean.
 Upon enrollment, students are asked to submit hard copies of official transcripts to the University before the last day of the first term of enrollment.

 Important Information for International Students

 The University of Maryland is dedicated to maintaining a vibrant international graduate student community.
-The Office of International Services (OIS) is a valuable resource of information and assistance for prospective and current international students.
+International Student and Scholar Services (ISSS) is a valuable resource of information and assistance for prospective and current international students.
 International applicants are encouraged to explore the services they offer, and contact them with related questions.